bitMaestro/Project_Manipulate_Data_Programmatically/CAR_data_cleaning.md

 __Functions__

 Here our function will replace all ```%``` characters with blank spaces and convert the cell into a float.
-We will run the function on each cell individually.
+We will run the function on each column individually.

 ```python